Cuomo administration 'froze' over nursing home data requests - WTMJ

 When asked whether lawmakers would subpoena the Cuomo administration, he said, “I don’t think the New York Legislature is well organized for conducting investigations.”

-He noted that state Attorney General Letitia James recently released a report that, among other things, correctly estimated that far more nursing home residents died of COVID-19.
+He noted state Attorney General Letitia James’ team has done a good job in an ongoing investigation that, among other things, correctly estimated that far more nursing home residents died of COVID-19.

 James’ office didn’t immediately respond to request for comment Friday.